r-lib/vctrs/tests/testthat/_snaps/size.md

     Output
       <error/rlang_error>
       Error in `vec_size_common()`:
-      ! `.size` must be a single number, not the string "foo".
+      ! `.size` must be a single number, not a string.
     Code
       (expect_error(vec_size_common(.size = 1:2)))
     Output
       <error/rlang_error>
       Error in `vec_size_common()`:
-      ! `.size` must be a single number, not an integer vector.
+      ! `.size` must be a single number, not an integer vector of length 2.

 # vec_size_common() mentions `arg` in errors